gregberge/loadable-components/CONTRIBUTING.md

 #### Testing with your own project

-You can use `yarn run release-from-git` to create releases as tags on github.
+You can use `yarn run release-to-git` to create releases as tags on github.
 This requires that:

 - Your git remote (where you want to publish the tags) is `origin`
 - Your commit messages follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 For example: `feat: add timeout option`.